yjzzjy4/6.824/README.md

 #### Solution for 'failed to reach agreement'

 Later I found that this is a problem related to `lastLogTerm` and truncate logs.
-When a server received a snapshot from the tester, if it is not outdated, then the server accepts it and truncates its logs, here is my original implementation at first:
+When a server received a snapshot from the tester, if it is not outdated, then the server accepts it and truncates its logs, here is my original implementation:

 ```go
 rf.logs = append([]LogEntry{{0, 0}}, rf.logsFrom(index+1)...)